foreverflying/minify-ts/README.md

 * Currently minify-ts does not support inline SourceMaps.

+* Make sure you are confident with your TypeScript - they shall be perfectly typed, no "any", be careful on the type converting code, had better manually check those parts.
+For example:
+    ```ts
+    class A {
+        public foo
+        private bar
+    }

+    const a = new A()

+    class B {
+        public foo
+        public bar
+    }

+    // you are trying to play tricks with the compiler, to access the private member of A
+    // however, the compiler will lose the trace of types
+    // as a result, the minify-ts might change these two "bar" to different names
+    // set the "obfuscate" option to false would help for this case
+    const b = a as unknown as B
+    console.log(b.bar)
+    ```

 * To avoid unexpected renaming, you need to ensure your code perfectly passed the tsc compiling, and all the declarations are with explicit types.
 For example:
     ```ts
     type Point = {